 11 Responding to & Managing Sexting Incidents

+12 Sexual Harassment and Sexual Violence

 Children maximise their potential in an environment which is safe, secure and supportive of all their needs, including any needs they have for protection from abuse.

-Our school is committed to promoting the welfare of all children by working in partnership with parents and carers, the Local Authority (LA) and multi-agency partners in early help and child protection, in accordance with locally agreed Local Safeguarding Children Board procedures and practices.
+Our school is committed to promoting the welfare of all children by working in partnership with parents and carers, the Local Authority (LA) and multi-agency partners in early help and child protection, in accordance with locally agreed multi-agency safeguarding arrangements. procedures and practices.

 Our policy applies to members of the school community in its widest sense.
 Thus this includes children and young people, their parents/carers, school staff, governors, visitors, specialist staff, and the local and wider community where they interface with the school.
 Within its framework, the policy outlines entitlements and responsibilities in securing the protection of children who attend the school (Appendix 1).